ycean/fourleg_ddpg/README.md

 This simulation package is meant to train the quadruped robot to walk with the deep deterministic policy gradient (DDPG), and also the modified ddpg with the physic informed neural network(PINN).

-The objective of this modification is to improve the learning performance for the walking robot from the DDPG algorithm.
+The objective of this modification is to improve the learning performance for the quadruped walking robot from the DDPG algorithm.
 In which PINN has the potential in reducing the estimation error of the neural netowrk through the physical informed neural network.

-Other than improvement for the learning algorithm, the walking locomotion behavior training is take into account in this research.
+Other than improvement for the learning algorithm, the locomotion for directional walking behavior training is take into account in this research.
-For speeding the learning process, the information of the walking sequence schematic is given in the action space training for this research.
+For generalizing the action-space design and speeding the learning process, the information of the walking sequence schematic is provided together with the range of angle value for each joint of the quadruped leg in the training for this research.
 [This could be refer to the robot_env.py]

 Every model trained would be stored into /tmp/ddpg